Quisqueyan/learning-journal/github.md

 * Keeps track of your current location or head.

 # Git + GitHub
-* Allows several team memebers to work on the same file.
+* Allows several team members to work on the same file.
 * you can use git to work on your computer and later upload to Github and share.

 # Git flow